VELUX Product Codes Explained & Where To Find Them

 The three different elements of a VELUX window code show what type of window it is, the interior finish, the size, the glazing and the control mode.

-GGL, GGU, GPU & So On
+GGL, GGU, GPU & so on

 • G - the first G simply indicates the product is a window